Concord Mulching Services

 Contact Concord's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

-Residents of Concord can access seasonal mulch and compost through municipal programs coordinated by the Department of Public Works.
-Spring and fall distributions are held at designated bulk pickup locations, with resident permit or sticker requirements in place.
-Finished compost and mulch blends are produced from municipal tree maintenance and storm debris processing, ensuring high-quality, pesticide-free materials.
-Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
-The Transfer Station operates on set hours, requiring permits and applicable fees for disposal.
-Mulch is sourced from municipal programs (free or low-cost), regional suppliers (30-50/cubic yard hardwood, 35-60/cubic yard bark, 50-100/cubic yard stone), and sustainable local sources.
-All materials must be clean, properly aged (6-12 months for wood chips), and free from disease or construction debris.
+Concord residents benefit from robust municipal mulch and yard waste management programs coordinated by the Department of Public Works.
+Seasonal mulch distribution occurs in spring and fall, with bulk pickup available at designated locations.
+Residents must display a valid permit or sticker for access.
+Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring high-quality, pesticide-free materials.
+Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
+The Transfer Station operates on a set schedule, requiring permits and, in some cases, fees.
+Mulch is sourced from municipal programs (free or low-cost), regional suppliers (30-50/cubic yard for hardwood, 35-60/cubic yard for bark, 50-100/cubic yard for stone), and sustainable local sources.
+All materials are aged 6-12 months and certified disease-free.
+For more information or to coordinate yard waste disposal:

 Concord Department of Public Works